google/WebFundamentals/src/content/en/updates/2017/10/chrome-63-deprecations.md

 {# wf_featured_image: /web/updates/images/generic/warning.png #}
 {# wf_featured_snippet: A round up of the deprecations and removals in Chrome 63 to help you plan.
 In this version, new behavior on interface properties, removal of a webkit function, and a change to <code>RTCRtcpMuxPolicy</code>. #}

-# Deprecations and Removals in Chrome 63 {: .page-title }
+# Deprecations and removals in Chrome 63 {: .page-title }

 {% include "web/_shared/contributors/josephmedley.html" %}